Priya1304/fanduel-depth-chart-api/README.md

 ## Postman
 - **Collection**: `src/test/resources/postman/DepthChartAPI.postman_collection.json` (kept under test/resources alongside tests).
+- We can import this collection in Postman and run it.
 - We can also run the collection using **Newman**:

   #### newman installation: